Demos

 Conscious listening skills are an essential part of every relationship.
 Consistent practice will improve your ability to learn faster, connect with others better, and dream bigger.

-Kaufman Center Lucy Moses School (near Lincoln Center), NYC.
-Register Now.
+Class at Kaufman Center Lucy Moses School (near Lincoln Center), NYC.
+Register Now. open level

-2. Invitation to Members Events in Denver and New York City happen at various times.
+2. Invitation to occasional Members Events in Denver and New York City at various times.

 WHO

-Music lovers who regularly listen to classical music.
+Café members are inquisitive and welcoming.
+They tend to make music, create art, write, teach, or build things in some way.
+They regularly listen to classical music.
 Many have studied instruments or sung in a choir.
-Others are active in other inquistive and creative mediums.
-Everyone is willing to consider other people's perspectives.
+Others are active in other inquisitive and creative mediums.
+Everyone is expected to engage with other people's perspectives.

 WHEN